-Although more than 26,000 Ta Oi were recorded in the 1989 Vietnam census, most of the Ta Oi in Vietnam speak a dialect that is only partially mutually intelligible with the Ta Oi in Laos.
-One source says people from these two groups can not understand each other "until speakers have had at least two weeks contact."
+Most of the Ta Oi in Vietnam speak a dialect that is only partially mutually intelligible with the Ta Oi in Laos.
+One source says people from these two groups cannot understand each other "until speakers have had at least two weeks contact."

-A complex ritual is performed after a Ta Oi person dies....
+They perform a complex ritual after a Ta Oi person dies....
 "A shaman is brought in to help the soul of the deceased find its way to the next life.
 Ta Oi women are sometimes buried in their traditional clothing, and with ornaments made of copper, silver, ivory or glass.
 Several years after the burial, the remains of the body are dug up, washed, decorated, and placed in a funeral house outside the fence of their former home."

 |People Name General||Ta Oi, Upper|